 Check out the Young Plant Producer website for more information and how and when to enter.

 In July 2022, we announced the establishment of the Carol Fraser Industry Training Award (Fraser Award) in memory of Carol Fraser who founded Growing Spectrum with her husband Peter.
+Carol, who played an extremely active role in industry training and the professional development of plant producers.

 The Kellogg Rural Leadership Programme has been specifically designed for the food and fibre sector.